 (3) For subsection (2), a disclosure of information made for the purposes of a section 10 disposal includes a disclosure of information whenever made if the disclosure is or was made for the purposes of a potential section 10 disposal.

+[Section 27 amended: No. 13 of 2023 s.
+217.]

 28. Auditor General may disclose information

 Despite the Auditor General Act 2006 section 46(2), the Auditor General may, for the purposes of a section 10 disposal, disclose to any person, or provide any person with access to, information in the possession or under the control of the Auditor General.